 The senior management of the Company is responsible for periodic review of the risk management process to ensure that the process initiatives are aligned to the desired objectives.
 The Internal Audit Department is responsible for review of risk management processes within the Company and for the review of self-assessments of risk management activities.
-Further, compliance testing is done on a periodic basis and the Risk Committee is kept appraised of the outcome of the same.
+Further, compliance testing is done on a periodic basis and the Risk Committee is kept apprised of the outcome of the same.

 The Company's reinsurance program defines the retention limit for various classes of products.
 Further, the Company has in place a retention reinsurance philosophy, which defines the product-wise retention limits on a per-risk basis as well as a retention limit on a per-event basis.
 The Underwriting Policy defines product-wise approval limits for various underwriters.
 The Investment Policy lays down the asset allocation strategy to ensure financial liquidity, security and diversification.
 The Company also has in place a Solvency Framework, Liquidity Management Policy and an Asset Liability Management Policy.
 These policies ensure maintenance of adequate level of capital at all times to meet diverse risk related to market and operations.
 The Operational Risk policy defines the tolerance limits and lays down the framework for monitoring, supervision, reporting and management of operational risks for the Company.
+The Company has also adopted the Information Security Policy and Cyber Security Policy in line with the Group Information Security Policy and the Guidelines issued by the regulator on Information & Cyber Security.

 Stress testing is conducted on a periodic basis to identify and quantify the overall impact of different stress scenarios on the Company's financial position.
-These tests do not predict what will happen, but are useful for examining what might happen.

-The Risks Management Framework of the Company is overseen by the Risk Committee of the Board.
+The Risk Management Framework of the Company is overseen by the Risk Committee of the Board.
 The Company has a Chief Risk Officer who is responsible for the implementation and monitoring of the framework.